Laragear/MetaModel/DATABASE.md

 $owners = $car->owner; // App/Models/Company or App/Models/Person
 ```

-You may find yourself with youur models using a primary key type, different to the type used by the library models.
-For example, your `Company` or `Person` models using UUID, while the migration morph type uses integers.
+You may find yourself with your models using a primary key type different to the type used by the library models.
+For example, your `App\Models\Company` or `App\Models\Person` models using UUID, while the migration morph type uses integers.

 If that's your case, you can change the library morph type with the `morph...` property access (preferably), or the `morph()` method with `numeric`, `uuid` or `ulid` if you need to also set an index name (in case your database engine doesn't play nice with large ones).

-For example, you can change the morph type of the `Car` migration to match the UUID type for the `Company` and `Person` models.
+For example, you can change the morph type of the `Car` migration to match the UUID type for the `App\Models\Company` and `App\Models\Person` models.

 ```php
 use Illuminate\Database\Schema\Blueprint;